What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 Are there specific restrictions on foreign shareholdings in banks?

-- An entity acting on behalf or at the direction of the above.
+- an entity acting on behalf or at the direction of the above.

-It is further prohibited for a person to directly or indirectly deal with a transferable security or money market instrument if it was issued:
+It is further prohibited for a person to directly or indirectly, deal with a transferable security or money market instrument if it was issued:

-- On or after 15 December 2022
+- on or after 15 December 2022;

-- For the purposes of making an investment in relation to Russia.
+- for the purposes of making an investment in relation to Russia.

 Financial services are prohibited from providing financial services for the purpose of foreign reserve and asset management to the following:

-- The Central Bank of the Russian Federation
+- the Central Bank of the Russian Federation;

-- The National Wealth Fund of the Russian Federation
+- the National Wealth Fund of the Russian Federation;

-- The Ministry of Finance of the Russian Federation
+- the Ministry of Finance of the Russian Federation;

-- A person acting on behalf or at the direction of any of the persons above.
+- a person acting on behalf or at the direction of any of the persons above.

-Prospective bank investors located in a non-Financial Action Force compliant jurisdiction are likely to have difficulty getting approval from the PRA on the basis that money laundering and terrorist financing risk is on the mandatory assessment criteria under the FSMA change in control regime.
+Prospective bank investors located in a non-Financial Action Force compliant jurisdiction are likely to have difficulty getting approval from the PRA on the basis that money laundering and terrorist financing risk is on the mandatory assessment criteria under FSMA change in control regime.

 Is there a special regime for domestic and/or globally systemically important banks?